calliope-project/calliope/doc/user/run_configuration.rst

            resolution: 24
            what: 'min'

-This passes the options, ``tech="wind_offshore", resolution=24, what='min'`` to the specified function.
+This passes the options, ``tech='wind_offshore', resolution=24, what='min'`` to the specified function.
 In this case, the result is that the function looks for the week where the resource data for the ``wind_offshore`` technology is minimal, keeps that week at the original resolution, and resamples the rest of the data to 24-hourly timesteps.

 An alternative example is to specify ``time.function: resolution_series_uniform``, and ``time.function_options.resolution: 12`` to resample the entire dataset to 12-hourly timesteps.